-Many factors can increase your risk of developing deep vein thrombosis (DVT), including:
+Many factors can increase your risk of developing deep vein thrombosis (DVT), and the more you have, the greater your risk.
+Risk factors for DVT include:

 - Inheriting a blood-clotting disorder.
 Some people inherit a disorder that makes their blood clot more easily.
 This inherited condition may not cause problems unless combined with one or more other risk factors.

 - Injury or surgery.
-Injury to your veins or surgery can slow blood flow, increasing the risk of blood clots.
-General anesthetics used during surgery can make your veins wider (dilate), which can increase the risk of blood pooling and then clotting.
+Injury to your veins or surgery can increase the risk of blood clots.

 - Pregnancy.
 Pregnancy increases the pressure in the veins in your pelvis and legs.
 Women with an inherited clotting disorder are especially at risk.
 The risk of blood clots from pregnancy can continue for up to six weeks after you have your baby.